 ABOUT OUR PROGRAM

-The objective of this residency program is to provide clinical training in radiation oncology physics within a structured clinical environment.
+The objective of our CAMPEP accredited residency program is to provide clinical training in radiation oncology physics within a structured clinical environment.
 Residents will participate in the clinical physics duties under the supervision of board-certified medical physicists.
 At the conclusion of the program, the resident will be able to demonstrate competency in all areas of radiation oncology physics and will be prepared to sit for the certification examination of the American Board of Radiology in Therapeutic Radiologic Physics.

 Physics Residency Training is a two-year program.
 The first-year resident will work closely with medical physicists responsible for clinical tasks in the Department of Radiation Medicine & Applied Sciences at the UC San Diego.
 A major goal during the second year is to develop independent thinking and confidence in making clinical decisions.
 One to four months will be spent on each clinical service to assure adequate experience in all clinical physics activities.

 The UC San Diego Residency Training Program also incorporates a one-month, elective international rotation that provides trainees with the opportunity to learn about Medical Physics practice in low- and middle-income countries.